 1) CALL IMMEDIATELY – If you called already, please call again – (preferably before 3:00 p.m. tomorrow, Tuesday, April 10th) the member of the Assembly Education Committee according to the first letter of your last name as indicated in the alphabetized list below.

 “Please vote no on AB 2203 (by Perez).
 I oppose lowering the compulsory attendance age to 5 or making Kindergarten mandatory.”

 2) Consider following up your call by faxing a brief letter.

-“Opposition Points to Share with Legislators” for additional ideas you could include in writing your letter to fax.)
+(Refer to”Opposition Points to Share with Legislators” below for additional ideas you could include in writing your letter or fax.)

 • Call as a parent and citizen.
 This bill directly affects all families with young children.

 • Do not disclose the source of this Alert.
 All bills are available on the Internet.